 You clench your teeth

-Excessive teeth clinching is significantly associated with neuroticism and being an extrovert, suggests a study published in 2017 in the Journal of Dentistry.
+Excessive teeth clenching is significantly associated with neuroticism, suggests a study published in 2017 in the Journal of Dentistry.
 Teeth grinding can lead to headaches, jaw pain, facial soreness and overall tooth sensitivity.
 Long-term teeth grinding of the stress-induced variety can result in flattened, chipped, or loose teeth.
-Teeth grinding or clenching commonly occurs during rest so it’s easy to be unaware that it’s happening.
+Teeth grinding or clenching commonly occurs while you’re resting, so it’s easy to be unaware that it’s happening.
 Regular dental visits can help you keep abreast of this response.
 Since feeling this pressure in your mouth can be a sign of pressure in your life, assessing what is contributing to your stress and then reevaluating your life makes a huge difference.
-(Here are 15 5-second strategies for shutting down stress ASAP.)

 You eat your feelings

 We’ve all heard of stress eating.
 At that moment when we’re reaching for Doritos after a tough work call or heading out for fro-yo after a tiff with a significant other, it can be really hard to slow down and acknowledge that we’re eating eat for emotional reasons instead of physical hunger.